leonardobertolani/temperatures/README.md

 $$-\frac{T(t) - T_{env}}{R} \cdot dt = m \cdot c \cdot (T(t + dt) - T(t))$$

-The - sign is fundamental to maintain the equivalence (for example, suppose the object is cooling: in that case $T(t) - T_{env} > 0$ but $T(t + dt) - T(t) < 0$ and so the - is fundamental so balance the equation.
+The - sign is fundamental to maintain the equivalence (for example, suppose the object is cooling: in that case $T(t) - T_{env} > 0$ but $T(t + dt) - T(t) < 0$ and so the - is fundamental to balance the equation.
 If the object is warming it goes the other way round).

 Finally, we can divide both terms by $dt$: the $dt$ in the left term cancels out, while in the right term we recognize the derivative of function $T(t)$:

 $$-\frac{T(t) - T_{env}}{R} = m \cdot c \cdot \frac{(T(t + dt) - T(t))}{dt} = m \cdot c \cdot \frac{dT(t)}{dt}$$

-We eventually obtained this beautiful linear differential equation for the temperature function!
+We eventually obtain this beautiful linear differential equation for the temperature function!
 In the end it should look like this:

 $$\frac{dT(t)}{dt} + \frac{1}{R \cdot m \cdot c}T(t) = \frac{T_{env}}{R \cdot m \cdot c}$$